 Discovering Great Artists: Hands-On Art for Children in the Styles of the Great Masters

-Featuring more than 150 activities, this guide teaches the styles, works, and techniques of the great masters—Van Gogh, Michelangelo, Rembrandt, and more.
+This excellent guide offers more than 150 activities for children.
+It also effectively teaches children the various styles, works and techniques associated with great art masters—Van Gogh, Michelangelo, Rembrandt and more.

 Overcoming ADHD Without Medication: A Parent's and Educator's Guidebook

-helps parents and educators learn what positive lifestyle changes and educational remediation can do to help children overcome symptoms of ADHD and depression without the need to resort to drugs.
+This guidebook helps parents and educators learn how to incorporate positive lifestyle changes into children’s lives.
+It also teaches parents and educators educational remediation techniques that can help children overcome symptoms of ADHD and depression, without the use of psychiatric medications.

-A wonderful book for parents, teachers and principals, to help them to realize the tremendous impact "scary" TV and movies can have on a child's emotions and psychological profile.
+This is a truly wonderful book for parents, teachers and grade school principals because it highlights the tremendous impact "scary" television sitcoms, cartoons and movies have on children’s emotions, thought processes and behaviors.
 R-rated movies and G-rated movies, as well as everything in between, can leave a deep emotional footprint on a child.
-What do parents need to be aware of?
-Since television and movies are a reality today, what can parents do?

 Over 200 of the Best Books for Children